Top 5 Questions Our Civil Engineers Hear Most, and Why They Matter

 4. What steps do you take to keep a project on schedule and moving forward?

-We establish clear timelines and expectations early, share design review sets to confirm direction, and stay in close communication with clients, agencies, and the project team.
-Our permitting team and project management tools help track approvals and keep progress visible.
+We keep projects on schedule by establishing clear timelines and expectations from the outset.
+We share design review sets early to confirm direction and maintain consistent communication with clients, agencies, and the full project team.
+Our integrated permitting and project management approach keeps approvals on track and progress visible at every stage.

 5. What types of unexpected challenges have you encountered on past projects?